Rhodotorula glutinis: Industrial applications

 There has been increasing interest and development in the biotechnological applications of R. glutinis over recent years.
 The fungus produces carotenoids, such as beta-Carotene and torularhodin, which animals cannot synthesize on their own.
 In the yeast, carotenoids act as a protective agent against visible light and harmful metabolic oxygen species.
-Carotenoids are valuable in wastewater treatment, enzyme production, pharmaceuticals, and even tumour inhibition.
+Carotenoids are valuable in wastewater treatment, production of enzymes, pharmaceuticals, and even tumor inhibition.
 Because the fungus exhibits rapid growth and is ostensibly single-celled, it is a potential candidate for large-scale manufacturing.
 Given a suitable culture medium, an optimal yield of carotenoid could in theory be attained from cheap substrates such as beet molasses, peat extract, and grape must.
 An R. glutinis mutant (NCIM 3253) was shown to produce 76-fold more b-carotene than their wild type relatives, suggesting that these microorganisms may have a role in cost-effective, high yield manufacture of carotenoids.
 Recent studies have also shown that 16 strains of R. glutinis possess antibacterial and antioxidant properties, although it is unclear if the fungus could be used to manufacture these materials on a commercially viable scale.

 R. glutinis has been investigated as a biocontrol agent of post-harvest disease of fruits.
 Pretreatment of apples and oranges with R. glutinis effectively reduced or prevented blue mold (Penicillium expansum) and grey mold (Botrytis cinerea), lengthening the shelf life of these fruits without reducing fruit quality.
 The yeast is thought to inhibit post-spoilage rot by competing with spoilage agents for space and nutrients, i.e. competitive inhibition.
 An inoculum of R. glutinis remains viable in storage at 20 C for 5 days, supporting its potential as a stable biocontrol agent.